 While the federal government has jurisdiction over immigrant policy, our state government can profoundly impact the ability of immigrants to fully participate and contribute to our communities.
 TIRRC engages in the legislative process by advocating for policies that encourage and support the integration of immigrants in our state.
 In our current context, we also work to prevent harmful legislation from passing.
 In the past few years, we’ve successfully defeated over 150 anti-immigrant bills.

 Through our work at the Tennessee General Assembly, we hope to build a more welcoming and inclusive state government that recognizes and values the contributions of all Tennesseans.
 Click here to read our yearly legislative wrap ups.
-The 2018 legislative session will start mid January 2018.
+The 2019 legislative session will start January 2019.
 Check back for more updates.

 Over the past year, through sweeping executive orders and quiet administrative action, the president has been transforming our nation's immigration system.
 He is redefining who gets to be an American and who belongs.

 As the president tries to divide our families and communities from D.C., our local communities can cast a different vision of who belongs.
 But a handful of state legislators have filed bills to turn local police into immigration agents and to drive a wedge between local governments and their residents.